grafana/beyla/docs/sources/configure/options.md

 /opt/app/server
 ```

-Beyla will match indistinctly one of the above processes.
-To avoid this
+Beyla will match indistinctly one of the above processes and instrument both.
-issue, you should be as concrete as possible about the value of the setting.
+If you just want to instrument one of them, you should be as concrete as possible about
+the value of the setting.
 For example, `BEYLA_EXECUTABLE_NAME=/opt/app/server`
 or just `BEYLA_EXECUTABLE_NAME=/server`.

 | YAML        | Env var           | Type   | Default |